MarkCallow/gyp/README.md

 Documents are available at [gyp.gsrc.io](https://gyp.gsrc.io), or you can check out the ```md-pages``` branch to read those documents offline.

-### Installing Python 2.7
+### Installing Python

 Visit the [Python Downloads](https://www.python.org/downloads/) page to learn how to install Python for your OS.

-On OS X you can use the Apple provided Python 2.7 which is in `/usr/bin` or you can install a slightly more recent version using the [python.org](www.python.org) installer.
+On OS X you can use the Apple provided Python 2.7 which is in `/usr/bin` or you can install a more recent version using the [python.org](www.python.org) installer.
 If using the latter, and you want to run the GYP tests or generate Ninja format projects on a Mac, you must install [PyObjC](https://pythonhosted.org/pyobjc/),